 - supporting time management by setting an alarm clock to time activities and deadlines

-As the girl enters adolescence and becomes more independent, she may need support to help her regulate her own behavior.
+As the child enters adolescence and becomes more independent, she

 This may include: